Current restrictions may ‘not be sufficient’ to curb spread of Covid-19, warns Nphet

 The National Public Health Emergency Team (Nphet) has expressed concern the current Covid-19 restrictions announced on Wednesday will not be enough to curtail the spread of the virus.

-In a letter written to Minister for Health Stephen Donnelly on New Year’s Eve, chief medical officer Dr Holohan wrote: “Nphet reiterates its view that the current set of measures will not be sufficient to interrupt transmission patterns to the extent necessary.”
+In a letter written to Minister for Health Stephen Donnelly on December 30th, chief medical officer Dr Tony Holohan wrote: “Nphet reiterates its view that the current set of measures will not be sufficient to interrupt transmission patterns to the extent necessary.”

 Nphet is recommending that Level 5 restrictions be imposed for a period of six weeks.
 “Nphet advises that this will require, at a minimum, the implementation of and adherence to the full suite of Level 5 measures as set out in the Government’s Plan for Living with COVID-19.
 The Nphet recommends that these measures are put in place as a matter of urgency and remain in place for a period of six weeks.”